 The Storm Water Resolution will serve as an essential component to a comprehensive Storm Water Management Program.
 The primary goal is to protect public health and safety by regulating storm water runoff from land development projects, construction activities, soil and steam channel erosion and nonpoint source pollution associated with storm water runoff.
 The resolution will meet the following objectives:

 - Protect the integrity of watersheds and preserve the health of water resources by stabilizing decision making processes for development.

 - Minimize increases in runoff from development to reduce flooding, siltation and erosion to maintain the integrity of streams and channels.

 - Improve water quality by minimizing increase in nonpoint source pollution caused by storm water runoff from development.

 - Establish design and review criteria for the construction, function and use of structural storm water Best Management Practices (BMP's) to meet post development storm water management standards.

-If you have concerns about possible areas being contaminated, please contact the Development Department at (307) 235-9435 or use this form to submit a complaint.
+If you have concerns about possible areas being contaminated, please contact the Development Department at (307) 235-9435 or use this form (PDF) to submit a complaint.